 Every few months, a new study pops up about the negative effects sitting can have on our bodies and our health.

-One of the latest reports, issued by the American Heart Association, warns that too much sedentary time—at home or at work—increases our risk of heart disease and diabetes.
+The American Heart Association has already warned that too much sedentary time—at home or at work—increases our risk of heart disease and diabetes.